JOUREHOCHIT/Website-Design/README.md

 # SEHH 1016 Group Project: 5G

-## Guide line
+## TLDR
-**⚠️⚠️⚠️First, write down your student identification in index.html from line 3⚠️⚠️⚠️**
+**⚠️⚠️⚠️ Write down your student identification in index.html from line 3 ⚠️⚠️⚠️**

-Go to the Templates.html, you will copy this template for you website backbone.
+1. Put your code after the coment `<!--Put you content here-->`.
-You will see a comment `<!--Put you content here-->`, put your code after that line.
+2. Put your picture after the comment `<!--Put you picture here-->`.
-You should only put your resourcses in your folder.
+3. You should only put your resourceses in your folder.

 ## Deadlines
 | Tasks                              	| Deadlines 	|